ten-protocol/go-ten/contracts/README.md

  * messenger - Scripts that enable the relayer functionality.
 Can contain predeployed libraries too in the future.
  * testnet - Scripts that should only be deployed on the testnet.
 Tokens, "dev tooling" scripts, etc.

 For deployments, we use the hardhat-deploy plugin.
 It provides the `deploy` task, which determines what folders with deployment scripts need to be executed for the current selected network.
-Additionally there is the `ten:deploy` task that will launch a wallet extension.
+Additionally there is the `ten:deploy` task that will launch a gateway.
-For the wallet extension to work, the network needs to have configured the `url` to 127.0.0.1:3000 and the additional `tenEncRpcUrl` property to the rpc endpoint of the TEN node the wallet will connect to.
+For the gateway to work, the network needs to have configured the `url` to 127.0.0.1:3000 and the additional `tenEncRpcUrl` property to the rpc endpoint of the TEN node the wallet will connect to.

 Scripts are taken from `deployment_scripts` and executed in alphabetic order.
 Each folder, as ordered in the network config and then inside of it alphabetically.
 Notice that `func.dependencies = []` defined in deployment functions has the ability to escape the default ordering.
 If such a deployment function/script is reached, the deploy plugin will first deploy its dependency if it hasn't already.